BeAPI/bea-beautiful-flexible/readme.txt

 == Installation ==

-This plugin works only if the [ACF Pro](https://www.advancedcustomfields.com/) is installed and activated.
+This plugin works only if the [ACF Pro](https://www.advancedcustomfields.com/) plugin is installed and activated.

 = Requirements =
 - WordPress 4.6+